alsenet-labs/mrz-scanner/README.md

 # mrz-scanner

-Detect, ocrize and parse (client or server side) the Machine Readable Zone of passports and other documents
+Detect, ocrize and parse (client or server side, or from command line) the Machine Readable Zone of passports and other documents

 Using [mrz-detection](https://github.com/image-js/mrz-detection) written for NodeJS by [Daniel Kostro](https://github.com/stropitek) and [Michaël Zasso](https://github.com/targos).